-Before programming a circular arc, you must first enter the circle center CC.
-The last programmed tool position will be the starting point of the arc.
+Before programming a circular arc, you must first enter the circle center I, J. The last programmed tool position will be the starting point of the arc.

+Direction of rotation

-▶ Move the tool to the circle starting point.
+- In clockwise direction: G02 - In counterclockwise direction: G03 - Without programmed direction: G05.
+The TNC traverses the circular arc with the last programmed direction of rotation - ▶ Move the tool to the circle starting point.

-- ▶ Enter the coordinates of the circle center
+▶ Enter the coordinates of the circle center

-- ➤ Coordinates of the arc end point, and if necessary:
+▶ Coordinates of the arc end point, and if necessary:

-➤ Direction of rotation DR

-- ▶ Feed rate F

-- ▶ Miscellaneous function M
+▶ Miscellaneous function M

 The TNC normally makes circular movements in the active working plane.
-If you program circular arcs that do not lie in the active working plane, for example C Z...
-X...
-DR+ with a tool axis Z, and at the same time rotate this movement, then the TNC moves the tool in a spatial arc, which means a circular arc in 3 axes.
+If you program circular arcs that do not lie in the active working plane, for example G2 Z...
+X... with a tool axis Z, and at the same time rotate this movement, then the TNC moves the tool in a spatial arc, which means a circular arc in 3 axes.